Hoverbear/hoverbear.org/_posts/2015-05-19-quadcopters-orientation.md

 > Look for emphasized notes like this!
 They will be questions, key takeaways, and other important notes.

 As we progress, readers will learn about aeronautics, physics, mathematics, electonics, and computer science.
-If at any point you become confused or have questions please feel encouraged to ask via [email](mailto:andrew@hoverbear.org).
+If at any point you become confused or have questions please feel encouraged to ask via [email](mailto:ana@hoverbear.org).

 # Who We Are

-I, Andrew Hobden, am a 4th year Computer Science student at the University of Victoria.
+I, Ana Hobden, am a 4th year Computer Science student at the University of Victoria.
 I am interested in systems, infrastructure, networking, and embedded devices.
 Currently, I'm a new member of the [(Mod)ularity Squad](http://webhome.cs.uvic.ca/~ycoady/) with advisor Yvonne Coady.

 My partner, Bob Sedlock, is a Physics instructor at Camosun College.
 He's interested in relativity, fluid dynamics, and physics in general.